bitcoin-education/bitcoin-java/README.md

-# bitcoin-java
+# bitcoinjava-java
-A bitcoin library written in Java
+A bitcoinjava library written in Java